Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/Introductory Mystery Dream Away the Time.md

 Her current mission is to find the most beloved child in the town, and along the way take whatever revenge she wishes on the town that has betrayed her Lord.

-Violet is curious about mortals, and playful, so the hunters can probably get her talking easily.
+Violet is curious about mortals, and playful, so [[the hunters]] can probably get her talking easily.
 Play her as unworldly and naïve, but a little wild and dangerous as well.

 **Powers**:

 - **Bane dust**.
 Violet has a large bag of this “pixie dust”.
 When cast about, it causes misfortune and mishaps (including spoiling food, making people ill, and causing things to fail or break).
 - **Glamour**.
 Violet may alter her guise at whim, but may not change her size.

 **Attacks**: Faerie dagger.
-1-harm intimate/hand sleep magic.
-Anyone harmed by this dagger may also suffer “falls into an enchanted slumber” as a harm move.
+1-[[harm]] intimate/hand sleep magic.
+Anyone harmed by this dagger may also suffer “falls into an enchanted slumber” as a [[harm]] move.

 **Harm capacity**: 7 Okay bbbb|bbb Dying